taura/parallel-distributed-programming/docs/html/credit.md

   * e.g., "can you show me a sequential Python (C++) code for constructing Suffix Array?"
   * e.g., "can you show me a sequential Python (C++) code for GPT"
 * <font color="blue">_As a matter of fact, it is instructive to use AI to obtain the simple baseline code you can easily understand and get started with_</font>
+* Clearly indicate in your report which part is helped by AI

 # Rules about the Use of (High-Level) Libraries and Languages